chrplr/AIP2015/07_introduction_to_pygame/introduction-to-pygame.md

 Plan du cours :

-- open then close a window in which stimuly will appear
+- open then close a window in which stimuli will appear
 - draw something in that window
 - draw basic shapes
 - modify the position of a stimulus